 - By Megan Lisagor

-Most of the biometrics technologies aren't going to remain for the long-term, Lazarick said.
-"We're demonstrating new and emerging technologies so there's an information base," he added.
+Most of the biometric technologies aren't long-term, said Lazarick, adding, "We're demonstrating new and emerging technologies so there's an information base."

-Trusted passenger cards, also dubbed the EZ-Pass, won't be part of the pilot programs, which is focusing on identification and threat assessment.
-Government and airline officials, however, are working on the technology, Homeland Security Director Tom Ridge said last week.
+Trusted passenger cards, also dubbed the EZ-Pass, won't be part of the pilot programs, which focus on identification and threat assessment.
+Government and airline officials, however, are working on the technology, Homeland Security Director Tom Ridge said Feb 7.